MonkeScripts/ros2-docker/README.md

 ### 4. Jetson Clocks

+**UPDATE: After manually compiling the L4T 36.3 kernel and reflashing to enable USB modem connection (another unrelated issue), this issue seems to have been fixed.**

 - Even after setting Jetson Clocks to run on startup [above](#jetson-clocks-optional), it may randomly fail to start up due to a bug with `nvpmodel` (https://forums.developer.nvidia.com/t/segfault-in-usr-sbin-nvpmodel/295010/16).
 Simply do:

 ```